FrancisTX/FrancisTX/README.md

 ### Experience & tools I use

-Highly motivated computer science graduate with both Master’s degree and Bachelor's degree in Computer Science.
-Experienced in software development (proficiency in backend, familiar with frontend framework and common tools) in Java and Golang.
+- Graduate with both Master’s degree (at NYU) and Bachelor's degree (at UCD) in Computer Science.
+- Experienced in software development (proficiency in backend, familiar with frontend framework and common tools) in Java and Golang.
 Skilled in full-stack web development, RESTful API design, data modeling, and NLP.

 My toolset:
 -	Languages: Java, C++, Golang, JavaScript, Python, SQL, HTML, XML, CSS, PHP.